Information, Shops & Services in the Lomaiviti Islands© FijiPocketGuide.com

 Post Offices

 For postal services, money transfers and some retail goods, head to the post offices in the Lomaiviti Islands.
-There is the Levuka Post Office on Queens Wharf Lane leading to the wharf on Ovalau and Qarani Post Office at the northern end of Gau Island.
+There is the Levuka Post Office on Queens Wharf Lane leading to the wharf on Ovalau and the Qarani Post Office at the northern end of Gau Island.
 Phone and fax facilities are also available at the Levuka Post Office.

 Internet and WiFi

-Your best option for having access to WiFi while in the Lomaiviti Islands is to stay at an accommodation offering WiFi.
+Your next option for having access to WiFi while in the Lomaiviti Islands is to stay at an accommodation offering WiFi.
 Such accommodations include Levuka Homestay and the Royal Hotel, both in Levuka.
 See Where to Get WiFi in Fiji for tips on staying connected.

 The Bank